webquiza/soundbreak/README.md

 #### Monday, 01/31

-- 10:35: Start researching options on how to implement Firebase for hosting.
+- 10:35: Start researching options on how to implement hosting with Firebase.

+- 11:35: Stop researching hosting with Firebase.